 It is almost cool on the parade ground of the Royal Oman Police Academy in Nizwa at 6am as a group of women police cadets march out to join their male colleagues for drill practice.
+Women are playing their role in a best way in all fields.
+They are no longer lower than men in any ways.
+There is no place in the earth that has to be occupied by the women.
+Being a police requires more strength in both physically and mentally.
+Look at these guys in parade.
 Dressed in long blue skirts, white shirts, high heel shoes and sporting jaunty hats with a black and white chequered band, the women are put through their paces with the men.
 Established in 1980, the Police Academy aims to graduate one star lieutenants on completion of a two year course which puts a heavy emphasis on sport and physical fitness.
 This year out of a total of 55 new students, 12 are women.
-And don’t be fooled by appearances -- despite their snazzy uniforms, earrings, nail polish and glamorously kohled eyes, these women have a grueling training period and some tough examinations to get through before emerging as fully fledged law enforcement officers.
+And don’t be fooled by appearances — despite their snazzy uniforms, earrings, nail polish and glamorously kohled eyes, these women have a grueling training period and some tough examinations to get through before emerging as fully fledged law enforcement officers.

 Like their male counterparts the women cadets rise before 4.30am for an hour of sport.
 Between 5.30 am and 6 o’clock they take their first break for rest and prayer; between 6am and 7am they are hard at work on the parade ground before attending practise at the shooting range where they learn to handle pistols and G3 rifles with considerable expertise.
 Gun practise is followed by various lectures, taking them up to lunch at 12.30 and a rest period until 3pm.
 During the afternoon between 3 and 6pm it is back to physical pursuits such as volley ball and basket ball.

 A grueling training period